EmSource/EmSource/README.md

-# Emscripten Source
+# NeoSource
-EmSource is a fan-made port of the Source Engine to the WASM platform.
+NeoSource (formerly EmSource) is a fan-made port of the Source Engine to the WASM platform with additional features.
 It's an attempt of porting all Source 2013 engine based games such as: Half-Life: Source, Counter-Strike: Source, Half-Life 2 (and its episodic releases), and almost every Source 2013 game you can think of!.

 ## Acknowledgements